 Maintaining your home includes preserving the curb appeal as well as your backyard space.
 Any yard is incomplete without a healthy, lush lawn.
 If you are growing new grass, you will need to consider a few important, critical factors.
-Here are some tips about how to choose the right grass for you yard for the best results.
+Here are some tips about how to choose the right grass from a sod farm.

 The most important factor to consider when growing grass at home is where you live.
 Location, environment, temperature and climate influence grass growth significantly and will impact the success of your lawn.
 Most grasses are classified as either “cool season” or “warm season” grasses.
 Cool season grasses thrive best in northern areas while warm season grasses do better in southern gardens.

 Cool season grasses do best in the fall and spring, but may turn brown in the hot summer months.
 They are usually sold in grass blends of a few different grass seed varieties such as several types of Kentucky bluegrass and fine fescue.
 Growing a mixture is smart because if one type of seed doesn’t take well to the soil or the climate, others will still grow and the planting will not be a loss.